8ta4/say/DONTREADME.md

 Speed, my friend!
 The ONNX model [may even run up to 4-5x faster](https://github.com/snakers4/silero-vad/blob/5e7ee10ee065ab2b98751dd82b28e3c6360e19aa/README.md?plain=1#L37), which means less CPU usage.
 That's awesome for `say`, since it's always on.

 > Can another transcription be triggered while one is already in progress?
-(Planned)

 Absolutely!
 The likelihood depends on whether the second trigger is manual or automatic.

 > If transcription is already happening, is overlap more likely with a manual or automatic second trigger?
-(Planned)

 Overlap is more likely with a manual second trigger.